freemakers/freemaker-wiki/Projects/Freeki-Collab/Overview.md

 <!-- Freeki metadata.
 Do not remove this section!
-TITLE: Project Description
+TITLE: Project Overview
 -->
-# Project Description
+# Project Overview

 The Freeki-Collab project is a hybrid hardware-software design that aims to create a device to provide note-taking and other collaboration software that doesn't require an AC outlet, an internet connection, or any other kind of infrastructural support besides the client machines used to access it.